jnv/ansible-role-unattended-upgrades/README.md

 * `${distro_id}` – Installed distribution name, e.g. `Debian` or `Ubuntu`.
 * `${distro_codename}` – Installed codename, e.g. `jessie` or `trusty`.

 Using `${distro_codename}` should be preferred over using `stable` or `oldstable` as a selected, as once `stable` moves to `oldstable`, no security updates will be installed at all, or worse, package from a newer distro release will be installed by accident.
 The same goes for upgrading your installation from `oldstable` to `stable`, if you forget to change this in your origin patterns, you may not receive the security updates for your newer distro release.
 With `${distro_codename}`, both cases can never happen.

 ## Role Usage Example

+Example for Ubuntu, with custom [origins patterns](#patterns-examples), blacklisted packages and e-mail notification:

 ```yaml
 - hosts: all